 According to an analysis of ordinances, more than 400 municipalities in New Jersey have decided not to participate in the recreational marijuana industry.
 They have passed ordinances that ban cultivation facilities, manufacturers, distributors, delivery services, and dispensaries.

 Only 98 municipalities passed ordinances that allowed legal weed dispensaries inside their borders.
 Most of them were in South Jersey and Central Jersey.

 Medical Marijuana has come a long way in New Jersey.
-In 2010 the Compassionate Use Medical Marijuana Act allowed medical cannabis use for individuals with particular conditions including cancer, glaucoma, MS, HIV/AIDS, seizure disorders, Lou Gehrig’s disease, severe muscle spasms, muscular dystrophy, inflammatory bowel disease, Crohn’s, and any terminal illness where the patient has a year or less.
-Eventually, in 2016 through 2017, post-traumatic disorder, migraines, Tourette’s, autism-related anxiety, Alzheimer’s related anxiety, and chronic pain in particular circumstances were added to the list for use.
+In 2010 the Compassionate Use Medical Marijuana Act allowed medical cannabis use for individuals with particular conditions, including cancer, glaucoma, MS, HIV/AIDS, seizure disorders, Lou Gehrig’s disease, severe muscle spasms, muscular dystrophy, inflammatory bowel disease, Crohn’s, and any terminal illness where the patient has a year or less.
+Eventually, from 2016 through 2017, post-traumatic disorder, migraines, Tourette’s, autism-related anxiety, Alzheimer-related anxiety, and chronic pain in particular circumstances were added to the list for use.